phac-nml/irida/doc/administrator/upgrades/index.md

 #### Stage 1 - Creating temporary files
 {:.no_toc}

-If a problem occurs during stage 1 point you're probably going to see the following error message:
+If a problem occurs during stage 1 you're probably going to see the following error message:

 > There was a problem moving the FastQC images from the database to the filesystem.
-The directory **YOUR TEMP DIRECTORY** contains the temporary FastQC images that should have been moved to the analysis output directory.
+The directory (**YOUR TEMP DIRECTORY**) contains the temporary FastQC images that should have been moved to the analysis output directory.
 In order to re-apply this update, please restore the database from a backup, and then re-start IRIDA.
 You do *not* have to cleanup existing FastQC images on the filesystem as they will be re-written.
 Once your upgrade has completed successfully, you can safely remove the temp directory.

 As the error message states, this means there was a problem while creating the temporary files.
-If you check out **YOUR TEMP DIRECTORY** you should see a directory with lots of numbered subdirectories with some `.png` files with the FastQC images inside.
+If you look inside (**YOUR TEMP DIRECTORY**) you should see a directory with lots of numbered subdirectories with some `.png` files with the FastQC images inside.
 To recover from this point:

 1. Restore your database backup
 2. Remove the temporary directory created during the upgrade.
 It will be included in the error message.